arjuntherajeev/arjuntherajeev.github.io/_posts/2025-04-21-ai-in-the-soc-real-vs-hype.md

 > Reference: A domain-specific application in IoT security is demonstrated in [Enhancing IoT Security: A Few-Shot Learning Approach for Intrusion Detection](https://www.mdpi.com/2227-7390/12/7/1055).

-It is to be noted that foundational data engineering efforts significantly enhance SOC readiness for machine learning.
-For practical guidance, refer to [Quick QRadar Dashboards with Metabase BI](/blog/qradar-dashboards-metabase).

 ### 3. Security-Specific Fine-Tuning of LLMs

 Fine-tuning large language models on cybersecurity-specific corpora (e.g., MITRE ATT&CK reports) mitigates hallucination risks and enhances investigative accuracy.